Show that the one-particle rotational partition function is given by

 ).

-For the last part, you have to change a sum over to an integral,
+For the last part, you have to change a sum over

 and make the substitution